Philippine–American War: Path to war

 In the U.S., President McKinley had created a commission chaired by Jacob Gould Schurman on January 20 (Note: The First Philippine Commission, sometimes referred to as the Schurman Commission) and tasked it to study the situation in the Philippines and make recommendations on how the U.S. should proceed.
 Members included General Otis and two other civilian appointees.
 The three civilian members of the commission arrived in Manila on March 4, 1899, a month after hostilities began.

 General Otis viewed the arrival of his fellow commission members as an intrusion and boycotted commission meetings.
 The civilian members of the commission spent a month meeting with Ilustrados who had deserted the Philippine government, as well as studying the Malolos Constitution and other government documents.
 Meanwhile, with U.S. forces advancing northwards from Manila, the seat of Aguinaldo's revolutionary government had been moved from Malolos to San Isidro, Nueva Ecija.
 When Malolos fell at the end of March, it moved further north to San Fernando, Pampanga.

 The commission published a proclamation containing assurances that the U.S. did not intend exploitation of Filipinos, but their "advancement to a position among the most civilized peoples of the world", and announced "that the United States is ... anxious to establish in the Philippine Islands an enlightened system of government under which the Philippine people may enjoy the largest measure of home rule and the amplest liberty."

 Though not authorized to discuss an armistice, civilian commission members held informal discussions with a representative of Aguinaldo.
 Progress on a path without war ended after General Luna arrested Aguinaldo's then-cabinet and replaced it with a more hawkish one headed by Apolinario Mabini.
 (Note: See the Schurman Commission article for more detail.)
 On June 2, 1899, the First Philippine Republic declared war on the United States.

 American strategy

 The Battle of Caloocan, February 10, 1899.
 Major General Arthur MacArthur with binoculars at the front line.

-American annexation was justified in the name of liberating and protecting the peoples in the former Spanish colonies.
 Senator Albert J. Beveridge, a prominent American imperialist, said: "Americans altruistically went to war with Spain to liberate Cubans, Puerto Ricans, and Filipinos from their tyrannical yoke.
 If they lingered on too long in the Philippines, it was to protect the Filipinos from European predators waiting in the wings for an American withdrawal and to tutor them in American-style democracy."